 Plant Services, within budgetary allocations, worked to update and modify our existing buildings to make them more accessible.
 Many of our buildings were built years before accessibility standards were in place.
-Plant Services worked in conjunction with Student Services to support the needs of our students.
-During the 2011-2012 school year the total spent on accessibility was \$1,500,000.
-Work that was completed/started on our buildings during the 2011-2012 school year includes:
+Plant Services works in conjunction with Student Services and Human Resources to identify and support the needs of our students.
+During the 2012-2013 school year the total spent on accessibility was \$960,000.
+Work that was completed/started on our buildings during the 2012-2013 school year includes: